indugumw/KILowBites/README.md

-Developed and deployed a GUI-based recipe application in Java using the Scrum framework.
-Managed a dynamic product backlog with epics, features, and user stories with clear acceptance criteria
+Worked on a team to design, construct, test, and deploy a recipe program KILowBites for the fictitious company KitchIntel.
+Implemented Scrum through sprint planning, execution, review and retrospective.
+Practiced Developing sprint and product backlogs, writing epics, features and user stories, and clear creating tasks and acceptance criteria.
+Also required the creation of GUIs.